 1 Active risk or tracking error limits may apply at the total fund level, or another aggregation (e.g. public markets assets only, excluding private markets).
 Risk limits may also be based on concentration, expressed for example, as a percentage (%) of some total amount of risk.

-2 Percentage (%) of total Plan assets allowable per investment strategy
+2-Percentage (%) of total Plan assets allowable per investment a fund series managed by an investment managerstrategy